FayaNation/Gearup/README.md

 ## Firebase Setup

-This project uses Firebase Realtime Database for data storage.
+This project uses Firebase Firestore Database for data storage.
 Follow these steps to set up Firebase:

 1. **Create a Firebase Project**:
    - Go to the [Firebase Console](https://console.firebase.google.com/)
    - Click "Add project" and follow the setup steps

-2. **Set up Realtime Database**:
+2. **Set up Firestore Database**:
-   - In your Firebase project, go to "Realtime Database" in the left sidebar
+   - In your Firebase project, go to "Firestore Database" in the left sidebar
    - Click "Create Database"
    - Start in test mode (you can adjust security rules later)